‘Days Of Our Lives’ November Sweeps Spoilers Tease Vivian Alamain Return, Tyler Christopher’s Character

 — Tyler Christopher (@Tyler2929) March 17, 2017

 While Tyler Christopher’s character has yet to be revealed, many Days of our Lives fans believed that he will be playing the role of Vivian’s nephew, Nikolas Alamain.
-However, DOOL head writer, Ron Carlivati, has revealed in the past that the actor will be playing a brand new character, and that viewers will get a big key to Vivian’s return, and Tyler Christopher’s character, when the clock strikes midnight on New Year’s Eve.
+However, DOOL head writer Ron Carlivati has revealed in the past that the actor will be playing a brand new character, and viewers will get a big key to Vivian’s return and Tyler Christopher’s character when the clock strikes midnight on New Year’s Eve.
 Carlivati promises fans that something big is going to happen as Salem celebrates the new year, but that he wants it all to stay under wraps for now as fans try and guess what is in store for Days in 2018.

 “I always think of New Year’s Eve as a great time to have something big happen at midnight, so that is kind of a key to the return of Vivian and the entrance of Tyler, and I am wanting it to remain somewhat of a mystery for now of who he will be.
 But he is the first new character I have created here,” Carlivati previously told Soap Hub.

 What are your thoughts on the latest Days of our Lives spoilers?
-Are you happy that Vivian Alamain is returning to Salem, and bringing Tyler Christopher’s character with her?
+Are you happy that Vivian Alamain is returning to Salem and bringing Tyler Christopher’s character with her?

 [Featured Image by Mike Coppola/Getty Images]